opattison/oliverpattison.com/input/_pages/home.md

 eleventyExcludeFromCollections: true
 ---

-I am a photographer who shoots in a documentary style for individuals, families, and businesses.
+Hello.
+I’m Oliver, a photographer based in Colorado Springs.

 [Read more about me and my work](/about/).